-Along with the listing, there’s inspections, showings, cleanings, paintings, meetings, and more, making it easy to run out of time finish the stuff you planned.
+Along with the listing, there are inspections, showings, cleanings, paintings, meetings, and more, making it easy to run out of time to finish the stuff you planned.

 Since the average American moves as many as 11 times in their lifetime, moving is inevitable for almost everyone.
 Even if it’s a few years out, it’s not a bad idea to get a head start on the prep work to help give your family the best possible advantage when the time to sell comes around.